ThreepwoodLeBrush/Names_MiSTer/README.md

 If a new core is installed via updater, that does not have a substitute name in the names.txt yet, then it will appear in the list of systems with its rbf-filename.
 The other cores that have a match in names.txt will still be represented by their substitute names.

+Many thanks to https://github.com/theypsilon for creating scripts that make the maintenance of these name-files a lot easier.
+He also had the initial idea to put the names.txt-files up here on github so they can be downloaded via updater-script.

 ## Quickstart
 1. Download the file with the desired region, sorting and maximum name length (18, 28 or full)
 2. Rename the file to "names.txt"